 - Customers can bring their own non-alcoholic beverages onboard.

 - Passengers can expect a reduction of contact between flight attendants and customers during snack and beverage services.
 United has moved to primarily pre-packaged foods and sealed beverages.
 Pre-ordered meals and food for purchase are not currently available.

-Airlines are taking more precautions than ever before to ensure the health and safety of each traveler.
-New deep cleaning procedures are frequently being utilized on high-touch surfaces such as armrests, seat belts, tray tables, overhead controls, light buttons, and door handles.
+Airlines are taking more precautions than ever before to ensure the health and safety of each traveller.
+New deep cleaning procedures are frequently being utilized on high-touch surfaces such as armrests, seatbelts, tray tables, overhead controls, light buttons, and door handles.
 Many airlines are also instilling High Efficiency Particulate Air (HEPA) filters to help generate clean air.
 There is no foreseen disruption to other widely enjoyed plane features such as in-flight movies and wifi, so those who are planning to use their flight time to relax or catch-up on some work should be able to do so without interruption.